Original text published on my Facebook profile on September 20, 2020 and on Reddit.

 It was a harsh lesson that “the friends” were not really my friends and that the worldly people condemned and shamed by the JWs (in their Friday 2020 convention video), were the ones who were friends in its true definition.

 This experience will always remind me that once an individual Witness no longer has any value to the JW religion, they will ignore and discard that person like a useless orange peel.
-I was no longer an asset to the congregation after I was removed as a Ministerial Servant in October 2015.
+I was no longer an asset to religion after I was removed as a Ministerial Servant in October 2015.
 The “real friends”, including Aquisha Julien (mentioned at the outset) dropped me like a ‘ton of bricks” or ”a hot potato” to use a local expression here in Trinidad.

 “Friends will carry you [into a cult], but will not bring you back”.